CoasterCms/coastercms/README.md

 The repository for Coaster Cms (coastercms.org) a  Laravel based Content Management System with advanced features and The Physical Web Integration.

 <h2>Install</h2>

+(This isntallation assumes you have nginx/apache, php and MySQL already installed)

 Install Coaster CMS using composer:
 Get composer:
 <link>https://getcomposer.org/</link>